 Collaboration & Teamwork

-In each QUEST course, students work in cross-functional teams on a semester long project.
+In each QUEST course, students work in cross-functional teams on experiential learning projects.

 The team-based and multidisciplinary format of the curriculum provides students with experience in navigating team dynamics, working with individuals of diverse skill sets and talents, and collaborating on ideas and tactical strategies.

 Community of Learning

 QUEST is a community of learning – all members contribute to and benefit from the interactions and lessons learned.
 The community includes students, faculty and staff, alumni, professional partners and University colleagues.
 This dynamic combination provides a broad field of shared learning experiences, networks, sponsorship and project opportunities, and a unique program structure.